knative/docs/docs/serving/samples/knative-routing-go/README.md

 ## Using internal services and `"httpProtocol": "Redirected"`

-Using the above approach, services will be available using two entrypoints into the cluster:
+Using the approach explained in the previous section, services will be available using two entrypoints into the cluster:
 The original ones provided by Knative Serving (`search-service.default.example.com` and `login-service.default.example.com`), as well as the additional entrypoints `example.com/search` and `example.com/login` provided by the manually added VirtualService (`entry-route`).